broadinstitute/cromwell/README.md

 ## version

-Returns the version of Cromwell and the version of Wdl4S being consumed.
+Returns the version of Cromwell engine.

 # Getting Started with WDL